What to Buy for Baby – Checklist Part 1

 Newborn Health Care Essentials

 Newborns use a lot of nappies all day and all night.
 They need to be changed at least 10 times per day.
-You can choose to buy cloth nappies and wash them or order a laundry service, or buy the popular disposable variety.
+You can choose to buy cloth nappies for your baby and wash them or order a laundry service, or buy the popular disposable variety.
 Just make sure you buy enough to last you a couple of days.
 If you decide to use reusable cloth nappies, make sure you have a few disposal nappies for instances when you don’t have time to put on a load of laundry.

 A baby bath to put in the bath or sink, natural shampoo, soap and baby lotion will help make bath time easier.
 Bath time can be a bit tricky with newborns.
 You may start off with sponge baths at first.
 Then try out a full bath when you’ve gotten more familiar with how to handle your baby.